 We continue our Interview Questions rubric.
-Today we’ll talk about what you should ask a Java developer about.
-According to tradition, we will consider basic questions and give answers to them, and then discuss questions for advanced developers.
+Today we’ll talk about Java interview questions: both basic and advanced questions and answers for developers.

 Question 1: What is Java?

-This seems like a pretty simple question, right?
+This seems like one of pretty general java interview questions, right?
 Well, then you should get a clear and unambiguous answer to it.
 Here is one of the options.

 Java is an object-oriented, secure, and high-level programming language.
 It was created and developed back in 1991 by a man named James Gosling.
-The Java language is developed under the slogan “WORA” - “write once, run anywhere” (write once, run anywhere).
+The Java language is developed under the slogan “WORA” - “write once, run anywhere”.
 It is known for its flexibility and high efficiency.

 Question 2: Is Java a fully object-oriented language?

 This is a good Java interview question, and no, it is not fully object-oriented.
 Java uses some data types (char, byte, float) that are not objects.

 Question 3: What are some of the benefits of Java?

 With this question, the interviewer is trying to define the depth of your experience in Java, your analytical skills, and your general competency.
 You can stress the most significant advantages compared with the other programming languages basing on your experience.
 It will be greatly appreciated if you provide several examples.